kaazing/universal-client/javascript/JavaScriptClient.md

 	}

 	```
-- To log WebSocket related events, specify the function as **loggerFuncHandle**.
+- To handle WebSocket errors, specify the function **errorFuncHandle** or pass _null_ if not needed.
 E.g.:
 	```javascript
 	...